hewes/fancy_server/README.md

     end
     server = FancyServer::RestServer.create(handler)
     server.run
-    # In default, server runs at http://0.0.0.0:8080
+    # In default, server runs at http://0.0.0.0:8080.
+When specify option (same as WEBRick option) to server#run
-    # when access http://localhost:8080/, response with status 200, body is "this is top"
+    # When access http://localhost:8080/, response with status 200, body is "this is top"
-    # when access http://localhost:8080/foo/test, response with status 200, body is "specified parameter for :bar is test}"
+    # When access http://localhost:8080/foo/test, response with status 200, body is "specified parameter for :bar is test}"

 ## Contributing